What is Advent?

 Allow these four words to simmer in your mind: love, peace, joy, and hope.
 Out of God’s great love for us, he sent his son, Jesus, to restore our relationship with him (John 3:16).
 Jesus’ advent not only brought us peace with God, but Jesus himself has become our peace (Ephesians 2:14).
 Jesus has restored and completed our joy through his first coming (John 15:11).
 Jesus’ advent brings hope for our future that we will spend eternity with our blessed King Jesus (Romans 15:13).

 Reflect on Jesus’ second coming and rejoice!
 Meditate on the hope-filled words of John: “He will wipe away every tear from their eyes.
 Death will be no more; grief, crying, and pain will be no more, because the previous things have passed away” (Revelation 21:4).
 There is a day coming when all of our fear, suffering, trials, and pain will be a distant memory.
 Therefore we can sing together, “Come, thou long-expected Jesus!”

-Grant Hoover is an intern at Providence Church and a Masters Student at Southwestern Baptist Theological Seminary.
+Grant Hoover is Associate Director of Providence Students at Providence Church and a Masters Student at Southern Baptist Theological Seminary.
 He enjoys reading, working out, and watching college football.
 Grant and his wife, Faith, have been attending Providence since May 2018.